 Don a snorkel you’ll find a network of coral gardens.
 Fingers of stony coral, delicate sea fans and tendrils of table coral (which look like miniature trees) form clusters, sheltering colonies of sponges and a confetti of tiny fish.
 In-between the reefs, you’ll find seagrass meadows where you’re almost guaranteed to see green turtles feed.

-The best way to visit is on a boat trip from one of the surrounding islands — you’ll need to sail across the archipelago for the best snorkeling spots.
+The best way to visit is on a boat trip from one of the surrounding islands — you’ll need to sail across the archipelago for the best snorkelling spots.

 Barring a few residential villas, Palm Island is a private-island resort to the south, with a selection of rooms and beach-front cottages scattered among its tropical greenery.
 You can choose between sailing on a hand-crafted schooner or a more modern catamaran.
 Or, if you’re going all out, there’s Petit St Vincent, an understatedly refined private island a 25-minuite boat ride from the cays.